hishtadlut/minimal-social-network/docs/Deployment.md

 5. Verify that environment variables are correctly set and loaded

+6. Use debugging tools and APM solutions to identify performance bottlenecks

 Remember to always test your deployment process in a staging environment before applying changes to production.
 Regularly review and update your deployment process to incorporate best practices and new technologies.
+Conduct periodic security audits and penetration testing to ensure the ongoing security of your application.